- locust (n.1)

 - locust (n.2)

-- North American tree, 1630s, originally "carob tree" (1610s), whose fruit supposedly resembled the insect (see locust (n.1)).
+- North American tree, used for ornament and lumber, 1630s, a transferred use (based on resemblance) from locust-tree "carob tree" (1610s), the fruit of which supposedly resembles the insect (see locust (n.1)).
 Greek akris "locust" often was applied in the Levant to carob pods.
-Soon applied in English to other trees as well.
+In U.S. from late 19c. policemen's clubs were famously made from locust wood (locust-club is attested from 1887).